firtysh/codenames/README.md

 ## Contributing

-Contributions to Codename are welcome!
+Contributions to Codenames are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.
 Make sure to follow the project's code style and guidelines.

 ## License

-Codename is open source and released under the [MIT License](https://opensource.org/licenses/MIT).
+Codenames is open source and released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgements

-- The Codename project is inspired by the board game "Codenames" designed by Vlaada Chvátil.
+- The Codenames project is inspired by the board game "Codenames" designed by Vlaada Chvátil.
 - Thanks to the React Native community and various open source libraries that have made this project possible.